Bachelorette (film): Plot

-Regan, furious over the situation, gets into an argument with Jenna who insists they confess everything to Becky, and it is revealed in the argument that Jenna had an abortion.
-Jenna leaves the club with Clyde and the dress.
+Regan, furious over the situation, gets into an argument with Gena who insists they confess everything to Becky, and it is revealed in the argument that Gena had an abortion.
+Gena leaves the club with Clyde and the dress.

 Meanwhile, Joe attempts to woo Katie, who is heavily intoxicated and high on cocaine, and Regan ends up having sex with Trevor in the strip club bathroom.
-Clyde and Jenna spend the evening together reminiscing and have sex.
+Clyde and Gena spend the evening together reminiscing and have sex.
 Meanwhile, Joe and Katie spend the night in the hotel swimming pool, where Katie reveals that she attempted suicide the year before.
 Becky calls and asks Regan to come to her room so they can talk; in their conversation, it is revealed that Regan is bulimic, and that Becky covered it for her in high school.
 Just as Regan begins to tell Becky about her dress, Becky's mother arrives, and they begin to prepare for the wedding.

-Jenna and Clyde head to the wedding in the morning while the party planners can't find the dress.
-Jenna asks a maid at the hotel to help her to touch-up the dress before bringing it to Becky; meanwhile, Katie locks herself in the bathroom and overdoses on Xanax.
+Gena and Clyde head to the wedding in the morning while the party planners can't find the dress.
+Gena asks a maid at the hotel to help her to touch-up the dress before bringing it to Becky; meanwhile, Katie locks herself in the bathroom and overdoses on Xanax.
 While Regan forces Katie to vomit the pills, she ends up puking all over Regan's dress.
 To buy time, Regan convinces Becky to ride to the wedding in her pajamas and put on the dress when she arrives.
 Irate, Becky screams at her mother and Regan in the taxi.
-Jenna arrives to the wedding with the dress.
+Gena arrives to the wedding with the dress.
 It's been completely cleaned except for a tiny bloodstain.

-Becky walks down the aisle while Regan and Jenna sit on a bench and watch the ceremony, where they are joined by Katie, who arrives late.
-At the reception, Joe and Katie talk and kiss, Regan tries to sleep, and Clyde gives an obscene speech about having sex with Jenna the night before.
+Becky walks down the aisle while Regan and Gena sit on a bench and watch the ceremony, where they are joined by Katie, who arrives late.
+At the reception, Joe and Katie talk and kiss, Regan tries to sleep, and Clyde gives an obscene speech about having sex with Gena the night before.
 The film ends as the four women make up and dance together at the reception.